dashvlas/awesome-ios-interview/README.md

 ## Latest app update
 🌟 We've added feature to save your favorite questions.

-   You can find full app feature list is here:
+   You can find full app feature list here:
    http://dashvlas.com/portfolio/ai.

 ## About